• Skip to content

 CPR

-Put the child on a firm surface.
+Put the child on a firm surface on their back.
 Put the heels of your hands in the centre of the child’s chest, and interlock your fingers.
 With your arms straight, do 30 compressions – 2 compressions per second.
 Each compression should push the chest down by about one-third.

-After 30 compressions, tilt the child’s head back and lift the chin to open their airway.
-Take a deep breath, seal your mouth over the child’s mouth and pinch the soft part of their nose.
+After 30 compressions, tilt the child’s head back and lift their chin to open their airway.
+Take a deep breath, seal your mouth over the child’s mouth, and pinch the soft part of their nose.
 Blow steadily for one second, and watch for the chest to rise.
 Watch, listen or feel for air leaving the chest.
-Take another breath and blow into the child’s mouth again.
+Take another breath, and blow into the child’s mouth again.
 If the chest doesn’t rise and fall, check again for blockages.

 Download printable version